rstar000/Crappy-NN/README.md

-# Crappy-NN
+# Neural network in plain C++

-This is a shitty implementation of a Multilayer Perceptron neural network using a computational graph.
+This is an implementation of a Multilayer Perceptron neural network using a computational graph.
 It's written entirely in pure C++!

 ### Create a network like this:
 ```